 The cash moving through a casino operation needs continuous control and is sealed at various times, depending on each casino’s security protocol.
 It normally arrives in a sealed container which can be a bulk container, bank bag, or individual carriers that fit slot machines or cash dispensers.
-Each container will likely have a security label or may be closed with security tape, or a mechanical seal in the case of a bank bag.
+Each container will likely have a security label or may be closed with security tape.
+In the case of bags, a mechanical seal is used.

 Also, the paper used for cash vouchers is closely guarded and is often sealed in secure containers until printed and issued to a guest.
 This requires security tape for cartons and containers and sometimes the internal cassette in a machine that prints the vouchers.

-To ensure sufficient supplies of key items are kept in stock, and to prevent unauthorized access or pilferage, casinos apply security tapes and labels to cartons, storage cabinets and transfer containers of many items.
-Examples include playing cards, dice, gaming table equipment, and slot machine parts, as well as the casino’s member ID cards.
+To ensure sufficient supplies of key items are kept in stock, and to prevent unauthorized access or pilferage, casinos apply security tapes and labels to cartons, storage cabinets and transfer containers of many articles.
+Playing cards, dice, gaming table equipment, and slot machine parts, as well as the casino’s member ID cards, are among these.